Futodama: Myths

-After Susanoo accidentally killed one of Amaterasu's attendants in her weaving hall, she got upset and locked herself in Amano-Iwato causing the world to plunge into darkness, so Omoikane and other gods came up with a plan to get her out.

-Futodama and Amenokoyane were tasked with performing a divination.
+After Susanoo accidentally killed one of Amaterasu's attendants in her weaving hall, she got upset and locked herself in Ama-no-Iwato, causing the world to plunge into darkness.
+After almost a year of chaos, Omoikane and the other gods came up with a plan to get her out.
+Futodama and Ame-no-Koyane were tasked with performing a divination.
 After Amaterasu left the cave, Futodama used a shimenawa to prevent her from going back to the cave again.
 This story is said to be the mythical origin of shimenawa.

-In Kogo shūi, Futodama is placed as the leader of the preformed rituals.
+In the Kogo Shūi, Futodama is placed as the leader of the performed rituals.

 Family

-In Kogo shūi Futodama is the child of Takuhatachijihime, and grandchild of Takamimusubi.
-But in many versions he is the son of Takamimusubi and the uncle to Ninigi.
+In the Kogo Shūi, Futodama is recorded as the son of Takamimusubi, and brother of Takuhadachiji-hime and Ame-no-Oshihi-no-Mikoto.

 Worship

-Futodama is believed to be enshrined at Awa shrine.
-Where there is a festival to the kami every year on August 10.
+Futodama is believed to be enshrined at Awa shrine, where there is a festival to the kami every year on August 10.
 He is also enshrined at Amatsu Shrine alongside Ninigi and Ame-no-Koyane.
 The Engi Shiki lists several shrines to Futodama in Izumi Province.

 Popular culture

-In the Japanese role playing game Shin Megami Tensei IV Futotama is a level 42 demon.
-Futotama created other demons when fused, if he is fused with Virtue it creates Israfel.
-If Futotama is fused with Master Therion it creates Vivian.
+Futodama appears as a demon in the Japanese role playing game Shin Megami Tensei IV.